Cody Groat: Education

-Groat holds a Master of Arts in World Heritage Studies from the University of Birmingham and is presently a PhD Candidate in the Department of History at Wilfrid Laurier University.
+Groat holds a Master of Arts in World Heritage Studies from the University of Birmingham and earned his PhD in History at Wilfrid Laurier University.

 Career

 Early in his academic career, Groat published a compilation of more than 30 interviews with famous Canadians, including Paul Martin, Kim Campbell, Dan Aykroyd, and Farley Mowat.
-He is currently an assistant professor at University of Western Ontario in the Department of History and the Indigenous Studies program, where he teaches History of Ontario: From Peopling to Present.
-As a historian and academic, Cody Groat has become a leading voice on Indigenous issues in relation to Truth and Reconciliation in Canada, providing commentary for news outlets such as The New York Times, CBC News, and Global News.
+He is currently a professor at University of Western Ontario in the Department of History and the Indigenous Studies program As a historian and academic, Cody Groat has been interviewed in relation to Truth and Reconciliation in Canada by news outlets such as The New York Times, CBC News, and Global News.
 He is a former President of the Board of Directors for the Indigenous Heritage Circle and is currently Chair of the Canadian Commission for UNESCO's Memory of the World National Committee.

+Politics

+Groat was the New Democratic Party candidate for the 2023 Oxford federal by-election, having defeated former candidate Matthew Chambers for the nomination.